savonet/book/quickstart.md

 #### Installing Icecast

-In order to do so, we first need to set up an Icecast server which will relay the stream to users connecting to it.
+In order to do so, we first need to set up an Icecast\index{Icecast} server which will relay the stream to users connecting to it.
 The way you should proceed with its installation depends on your distribution, for instance on Ubuntu you can type